benjymous/annotations/sandman/sandman.53.md

 - #### Panel 3

-  In the Kindly Ones arc, Hob Gadling mentions a previous wife of his called Peggy.
-(Don't have the exact reference.)
+  In the Kindly Ones arc ([#59:8](sandman.59.md#page-8).1), Hob Gadling mentions a previous wife of his called Peggy.
 Could "Jim" be the same person he mentions?

 ### Page 24